camiearth/camiearth/README.md

 </div>

-* 🎓  My research lies at the intersection of computational chemistry and AI, with a strong focus on the Digital Chemistry field, using data-driven and automated approaches to accelerate chemical discovery.
+🎓  My research lies at the intersection of computational chemistry and AI, with a strong focus on the Digital Chemistry field, using data-driven and automated approaches to accelerate chemical discovery.
-* ✉️  You can reach out to me on LinkedIn: [linkedin.com/in/camillaloconte](linkedin.com/in/camillaloconte)
+* ✉️  Connect with me on LinkedIn: [linkedin.com/in/camillaloconte](linkedin.com/in/camillaloconte)
 * 🚧 Some projects are currently in progress
 * 🚀 Interested in future tech